 Macbeth – the History and Life Lessons in a Tragedy

 he wonderfully rich historical background in the Macbeth and the Dark Ages volume—colorful anecdotes & clear, conversational accounts of family ties, political motives, events, & phenomena—will definitely enhance students’ study of the play.
 The illustrations for the 14 short sections (one to three pages) of this volume are stunning: maps, production photos, beautiful reproductions of tapestries, and manuscript illuminations. —THE COLLEGE BOARD

 The Lion in Winter – Battles of Wits Between Royals

-Romeo and Juliet and Renaissance History and Culture, Plus FREE Lesson Plans
+Romeo and Juliet and Renaissance History and Culture, Plus FREE and FEE Lesson Plans

 Romeo and Juliet, Mirror of the Renaissance